Wolfiej-k/jupiter-api/docs/classes/Scraper.md

 # Class: Scraper

-Retrieves student, grade, course, and assignment data from the raw HTML of the Jupiter web client.
+Retrieves student, grade, course, and assignment data from the Jupiter web client.

 ## Table of contents